Using a chore chart to get your teenager to do their share around the house might seem like a good idea. But I wouldn’t recommend it.

 So fairness is critical.

-One possible strategy that some families use is a chore rotation, where different kids are assigned different chores each week or each month.
-But this approach is not ideal.
+What about using a chore rotation, where different kids are assigned different chores each week or each month?

 Which group of students do you think responded better?